What is dietary fiber?

 #4 — Fiber Eliminates Toxins

-Insoluble fibers bind to toxins (and even excess hormones) in the digestive tract, thereby helping flush them out of the body.
+Insoluble and soluble fibers bind to toxins (and even excess hormones) in the digestive tract, thereby helping flush them out of the body.
 The importance of this can’t be overstated.
 Toxins — ranging from heavy metals to pesticides, herbicides, and industrial chemicals — wreak havoc on our bodies.

 They accumulate in the thyroid to cause thyroid disease, suppress immunity, overtax our livers and kidneys, and in pregnant women, can even cross the placenta.